The best time to

 We’ll do this by helping hundreds of people in the innovation sector, just like you, to start your giving journey.
 With a longstanding passion for philanthropy, Daniel Petre founded and is personally funding StartGiving in full, so our service will always be free.

-Sharing insights and perspectives from tech givers
+Insights and perspectives from tech givers

 Hosted by our founder and chair, Daniel Petre, and CEO, Antonia Ruffell, the StartGiving podcast is for Australian tech founders looking to start or scale their giving journey.